The office is manned from 8.00am-4:30pm, an answerphone is available at other times.

 Should your child wish to bring a bag, it needs to be an appropriate size and weight as it will sit on a peg during the school day.

-On health and safety grounds children are encouraged not to wear jewellery, as this can cause problems with safety during the school day.
+are encouraged not to wear jewellery, as this can cause problems with safety during the school day.

 Small plain studs in pierced ears, small watches (excluding smart watches) and small objects of religious significance are allowed.